AdaCore/gnatstudio/docs/users_guide/projects.rst

 There are two main areas in this dialog.
 You specify the name of the variable in the top line.
 This name is used for two purposes:

-* It's displayed in the :guilabel:`Scenario` view
+* It is displayed in the :guilabel:`Scenario` view

-* It's the name of the environment variable from which the initial value is read.
+* It is the name of the environment variable from which the initial value is read.
 When GPS starts, all configuration variables are initialized from the host computer environment, although you can later change their values inside GPS.
-Selecting a new value for the scenario variable doesn't change the value of the environment variable, which is only used to get the default initial value of the scenario variable.
+Selecting a new value for the scenario variable does not change the value of the environment variable, which is only used to get the default initial value of the scenario variable.